Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Unfortunately, there’s nothing you can do to get more Challenge offers.
 DoorDash doesn’t say exactly how they offer Challenges, so you’ll have to wait and hope a Challenge comes your way.

-Bonuses & promotions for becoming a new Dasher
+Signup bonuses & promotions for new Dashers

 How to get a bonus when you sign up